 Have you recently been contacted for a job interview?
 If so, you may be pretty excited.
 When it comes to getting a new job or starting a new career, an interview is the first step towards success.
 The only problem is that many interviewees end up making costly mistakes during their interviews.
 One of those mistakes is by not asking any questions.
+The interviewer wants to see the skills and experience you have that makes you the right candidate for the job by asking a series of questions.
+Prepearetion is key when it comes to acing your interview.
+If you need a little guidance when it comes to knowing what to plan, check out https://www.berkeassessment.com/solutions, where you will get a better understanding of this process.
+But for anyone who has gone through multiple interview stages, this is for you.
+Just like you have to answer questions in your interview, you can also ask your interviewer questions too.
 Not asking any questions during a job interview gives the impression that you are not a leader, just a follower.
 That is not the type of impression you want to make.

 In keeping with questions that you should not ask, many employers give their job applicants information about their company, like a company brochure or a link to their online website.
 You are advised to thoroughly examine all of the information given to you prior to your interview.
 This will prevent you from asking questions that you should already know the answers to.
 For example, asking a question about the history of the company, when you were already given detailed historical information, gives the impression that you did not read through the materials given to you.
 This is not the type of first impression that you want to make.